List of Macedonian submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 Milcho Manchevski had four films selected to represent the country, the most for any filmmaker.

-Macedonia filmmaker Teona Strugar Mitevska had two films selected to represent the country in 2008 and 2022.
+Macedonian filmmaker Teona Strugar Mitevska had two films selected to represent the country in 2008 and 2022.
 While Tamara Kotevska had two documentary feature films selected in 2019 and 2025, and was nominated for Honeyland.

+Most of the submissions are mainly in Macedonian language.
+While Ivo Trajkov's Wingless (2009) is in Czech language, and Teona Strugar Mitevska's The Happiest Man in the World (2022) is Bosnian language.

 Below is a list of the films that have been submitted by North Macedonia for review by the Academy for the award by year and the respective Academy Awards ceremony.